 Štefan Anián Jedlík: Contractor of the First Movable Electromagnet (Dynamo)

 Štefan Anián Jedlík was born in 1800 in Zemné.
 In 1825 he was ordained a priest, but all his active life he worked as a professor of physics.

 He was the first in the world to discover the possibility of converting electrical energy into mechanical rotary motion and invented an electric motor that worked on the electromagnetic principle and performed a direct rotational motion.
-This invention was named as Jedlik‘s dynamo.
+This invention was named Jedlik‘s dynamo.

 He generally published little of his experiments and designed most of his instruments as demonstration aids, which made his discoveries largely unnoticed.

-Interesting fact: Werner Siemens is considered as the inventor of the dynamo, although Jedlík constructed his prototype four years earlier.
+Interesting fact: Werner Siemens is considered the inventor of the dynamo, although Jedlík constructed his prototype four years earlier.
 But he thought he wasn’t the first to come up with this idea, so he didn’t patent his invention.

 Johann Wolfgang von Kempelen: Chess Machine the Mechanical Turk

 Johann Wolfgang von Kempelen was born in 1734 in Bratislava.
 He was most famous for the sensations and speculation around his chess machine.

 He created an “automatic” chess machine and traveled with this machine throughout Europe and the United States.
 The machine was called “The Mechanical Turk“.

 His chess machine worked by using magnets to move chess pieces and the intelligence of each chess movement was provided by a built-in live chess player.